ALSC Bylaws state:

 - Be experienced in book evaluation;

-- Have access to new books as they come out;
+- Have access to new books as they are published

-- Understand that scheduling does not allow candidates to simultaneously serve on ALA Council or other divisions’ book award committees, and as such should not agree to run for multiple positions.
-The member must honor the commitment to the first committee he/she agreed to stand as candidate.
+- Understand that scheduling and ALSC's committment to offer as many opportunities to as many members as possible does not allow candidates to simultaneously serve on ALA Council or other ALA unit or divisions’ book award committees, and as such should not agree to run for multiple positions.
+The member must honor the commitment to the first committee they agreed to stand as candidate.

 - Schedules the committee's meetings.
 Conference calls are scheduled with the help of the ALSC office.
 These meetings are "closed" meetings.

-- Notifies members about the time and place.
+- Notifies committee members about the time and meeting details.

-- Solicits nominations from personal members-at-large in February/March (assisted by the ALSC office).
+- Solicits nominations, via an online form, from personal members-at-large in February/March (assisted by the ALSC office).

 - Invites, or delegates committee members to invite, individuals to be candidates for election and informs them: